 How common is gestational diabetes?

-Gestational diabetes is very common.
-It may affect up to 18 in 100 women during pregnancy.
+Gestational diabetes is common.
+It affects at least 4-5 in 100 women during pregnancy.

 You are more likely to develop gestational diabetes if you have any of the following risk factors: